brettlutz/nwconsole/README.md

 # Motivation
-'console' in nw application can easily get mixed between node & webkit environnement. nwconsole, will enforce output in a simple, unique, temporary file.
+'console' in nw application can easily get mixed between node & webkit environnement.
+In nw, nwconsole, will enforce output in a simple, unique, temporary file for both nodejs & webkit context.
+If used in a raw nodejs environnement, nwconsole falls back to the native 'console'.

 # Installation
 ```